informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

       * _Consortium_: Make sure you indicate whether this is from the ATLAS-D2K consortium.
       * _Description_: This is not required - however, this field is useful for test images if you want to describe what different colors represent, etc.

-* Click `Submit Data` to complete the upload.
+* Click `Save` to complete the upload.

 * Go back to the browser tab of your Antibody Test Record and select your newly-uploaded image from the `Choose Antibody Media Files` window.

-* Click `Submit Data` to link your image or PDF to the antibody test.
+* Click `Save` to link your image or PDF to the antibody test.
 Note you may need to refresh the page to see the results.

 <div class="page-break"></div>